 In 1944, President Roosevelt signed the Servicemen's Readjustment Act (also known as the “GI Bill”) into law.
 This bill included many benefits for returning World War II veterans, including financial assistance to further their educations.

-Since then, over 1.5 million veterans and their dependents—servicemembers can transfer GI Bill benefits to their spouses and children—have received $57 billion through the Post-9/11 GI Bill.
+As of 2015, over 1.5 million veterans and their dependents—servicemembers can transfer GI Bill benefits to their spouses and children—have received $57 billion through the Post-9/11 GI Bill.
 If you are eligible for these benefits, or unsure of your eligibility, here are the details to be aware of.

 GI Bill Eligibility